There are several default settings that will be present, but the main information that must be entered is:

 Rotation for consideration of grain will only allow a part to be rotated 180° on a nested sheet so that it is aligned with the grain of the material.
 Consideration should be given to the orientation of the part drawing when considering grain rotation.
 See Part Properties under the Part Orientation section for how to override for individual part rotation considerations.

-You can specify material attributes that you want to have saved with the specific material.
-The headings of these fields can be customized in the File/Settings under the Field Captions tab.
+You can specify material attributes that you wish to have appear on labels.
+These fields can be customized in the File/Settings under the General Settings tab.